polakowo/vectorbt/README.md

 ## How it works?

 vectorbt combines pandas, NumPy and Numba sauce to obtain orders-of-magnitude speedup over other libraries.
-It takes advantage of the vectorized nature of time series data such as price and signals, and implements Numba-compiled functions for fast traversing vectors along index and column axes.
-In contrast to most other vectorized libraries where one matrix (for example holding OHLCV data) means one backtesting operation, vectorbt treats each column of a matrix as a distinct feature that should be tested.
-This way, user can construct matrices with millions of columns and calculate performance for each column in a highly efficient manner due to vectorbt functions optimized for working with 2-dimensional data.
+It takes advantage of the vectorized nature of time series data such as price and signals, and implements Numba-compiled functions for traversing matrices along their index and column axes.
+In contrast to most other vectorized libraries where one matrix (for example holding OHLCV data) means one backtesting operation, vectorbt treats each column of a matrix as a distinct feature.
+This way, user can construct matrices with millions of columns and calculate performance for each column in a highly efficient manner, thanks to vectorbt functions that are optimized for working with 2-dimensional data.
 This, for example, is the magic behind backtesting thousands of window combinations at once.

 ### Efficiency